1 |

 reduce their scale and turn them into domestic objects,’ she says.

-Her simple casting method mirrors that used to create the
+Her simple casting method mirrors that used to create the concrete building

-concrete building blocks of the Southbank Centre.
-Suddenly,
+blocks of the Southbank Centre.

 her work was in stores all over the world.
 ‘It was fantastic to